marmelab/react-admin/docs/CreateEdit.md

 * [`variant`](#variant)
 * [`margin`](#margin)
 * `save`: The function invoked when the form is submitted.
 This is passed automatically by `react-admin` when the form component is used inside `Create` and `Edit` components.
 * `saving`: A boolean indicating whether a save operation is ongoing.
-This is passed automati<cally by `react-admin` when the form component is used inside `Create` and `Edit` components.
+This is passed automatically by `react-admin` when the form component is used inside `Create` and `Edit` components.

 {% raw %}
 ```jsx